Doctor insights on:

 - What does benign mean from a mammogram test?

-- What does a large thyroid mean?
+- What does a bumpy thyroid mean?

-- What does a swollen thyroid mean?
+- What does a palpable thyroid mean?